 BOARD OF DIRECTORS

-Number and Election: At the annual meeting, SBO membership shall elect the Board of Directors consisting of seven (7) Directors.
+Number and Election: At the annual meeting, SBO membership shall elect the Board of Directors consisting of seven (7) Directors as outlined in Article IX.A.
 Members shall vote to fill each position on the Board.
 The candidate with the largest number of votes shall be declared the winner.
 Each member shall be entitled to one (1) vote for each position on the Board.
 The election will be administered by the Current President.

 Non-voting Members of the Board: The Board will consist of at least three (3) required non-voting positions.
 The Board of Directors may, in its discretion, select any other person or persons with an interest in SBO to become non-voting members of the Board, in addition to the required non-voting positions.